 Unfortunately, facts on paper are different from reality.
 Five animals will hunt and chase a cat.
 If you live in a territory that hosts any of these species, take additional care.

-Of all the predatory animals that hunt cats, foxes are arguably the least dangerous.
-Foxes love to hunt cats, and to give chase.
+Of all the predatory animals that hunt cats, foxes are the least dangerous.
+Foxes like to hunt cats, and to give chase.
 However, a fox will quickly back down if your cat fights back.

 That doesn’t mean that foxes are harmless, however.
 They carry disease, and a rabid fox will be aggressive.
 It’s also possible that a fox will attack through excitement.
 What starts as a chase for sport can get the animal’s blood up.
 If they strike at the right point, they can kill a cat.